FrankLawrence/Obsidian-Vault/University/Vrije/Computational Thinking for Coders/Graphs and Trees.md

 A cycle in a graph is a non-empty path in which the only repeated nodes are the first and last nodes, and in which edges must not be repeated.
 A directed cycle in a directed graph is a non-empty directed path in which the only repeated nodes are the first and last nodes (and no edges are repeated).
 In the example of a directed graph above, there is a cycle A-C-B-A (or B-A-C-B, or C-B-A-C).
 A graph that contains one or more cycles is called a cyclic graph.

 A graph that does not contain cycles is called acyclic.
-Such acyclic graphs, esp. **directed acyclic graphs** (DAGs) are an important category as they allow to model hierarchical relationships amongst their nodes.
+Such acyclic graphs, esp. **directed acyclic graphs** ([[DAG]]s) are an important category as they allow to model hierarchical relationships amongst their nodes.

 # Graph Representations
 ## Adjacency matrix for unweighted graphs